aplchian/lamrim/mind-cognition/objects.md

 2. the second moment of a sense direct perceiver apprending form
 3. inattentive - in order for it to be ascertained you should be able to recall that you saw it.
 A sense direct perceiver apprehending a form in the continuum of a person whose mind is especially attracted to a pleasant sound

+If you put chocolate on a corpse it wont be a perceiver because there is no immediately preceding condition of consciousness.

+Mental consciousness has it's own uncommon empowering condition.
+Does the mind have a physical sense power?
+The Brain?
+No. The uncommon empowering condition of the mental consciousness is a previous moment of consciousness.
+It could be the same or different than the immediately preceding condition.

+## Mental Direct Perceivers

+1. a consciousness that is an other knower which is free from conceptuality and non-mistaken and
+2. that which is generated in dependence on a mental sense power which is its own uncommon empowering condition

+What is an `other knower`? it is knowing something other than itself.
+Self knowing is a quality ascribed by the sautantrika and mind only.
+Self knowers know consciousness.
+Even though an object might be present.
+One part of the consciousness has the ability to know another object.

+What appears to an other knower?
+An apprehended object.
+Some kind of thing you are knowing about.
+A self knower.. its aspect is apprehension itself.

+## Yogic Direct Perceiver

+1. An other knowing exalted wisdom (con) in a continuum of a superior which is free from conceptuality and non-mistaken.
+2. That which is generated in dependence on its own uncommon empowering condition

+Its uncommon empowering condition is its meditative stabilization (samadhi).
+Which is the union of calm-abiding and special insight.

+2 divisions:

+- prime
+- subsequent congnizer

+there is no inattentive yogic cognizer

+# 5